 - Have a quick and easy weeknight dinner on the table in less than 30 minutes.

-- Provide your family a healthy, nutritious entree that fits well into low fat, low carb, gluten-free, and Paleo diet plans.
+- Provide your family with a wholesome entree that fits well into most meal plans.

 - Use common, everyday ingredients that are most likely already in your refrigerator and pantry.

 How To Make Cajun Blackened Chicken

 - Make The Blackening Seasoning.
 In a small bowl, stir together the 9 spices and herbs: paprika, salt, pepper, cayenne, thyme, basil, oregano, onion powder, and garlic powder.